mikademus/maat/README.md

 ```
 Failed assertions are reported beneath the test name — `Req:` for hard failures that terminated the test, `Exp:` for soft failures that were accumulated.
 Ammit is not selective.

-## Namespace
+### Namespace
-All Maat internals live under maat::tests.
+All Maat internals live under ::maat.
 Your test files need not reference the namespace directly — the macros handle everything.

 ## Licence
 Licensed under the MIT License.